MolecularAI/GraphINVENT/tutorials/4_transfer_learning.md

     "model": "GGNN",                           # <-- which model to use (GGNN is the default, but showing it here to be explicit)
     "sample_every": 2,                         # <-- how often you want to sample/evaluate your model during training (for larger datasets, we recommend sampling more often)
     "init_lr": 1e-4,                           # <-- tune the initial learning rate if needed
-    "min_rel_lr": 5e-2,                        # <-- tune the minimum relative learning rate if needed
-    "lrdf": 0.9999,                            # <-- recommend not to tune the learning rate decay factor "lrdi": 100,                               # <-- tune the learning rate decay interval if needed "epochs": 100,                             # <-- how many epochs you want to train for (you can experiment with this) "batch_size": 1000,                        # <-- tune the batch size if needed "block_size": 100000,                      # <-- tune the block size if needed }
+    "epochs": 100,                             # <-- how many epochs you want to train for (you can experiment with this) "batch_size": 1000,                        # <-- tune the batch size if needed "block_size": 100000,                      # <-- tune the block size if needed }
 ```

-Before submitting, you must also create a new output directory (manually) for set 2 containing the saved model state and the *convergence.csv* file, following the same directory structure as the output directory for set 1:
+Before submitting, you must also create a new output directory (manually) for set 2 containing the saved model state and the *convergence.log* file, following the same directory structure as the output directory for set 1:

 ```
 mkdir output_set_2/train/job_0/
 cp output_set_2/train/job_0/model_restart_100.pth output_set_2/train/job_0/.
-cp output_set_2/train/job_0/convergence.csv output_set_2/train/job_0/.
+cp output_set_2/train/job_0/convergence.log output_set_2/train/job_0/.
 ```

 This is necessary in order for GraphINVENT to successfully find the previous saved model state, containing the "generally" trained model.